amirbaqerzadeh/exponential-smoothing/README.md

 Temperature analysis is crucial for understanding climate trends and making informed decisions.
 This project offers tools to preprocess temperature data, visualize it, and make temperature predictions using Exponential Smoothing models.

 ## About Data
 We used temperature data from NOAA GHCN v4 and NASA's GISTEMP v4 for this project.
 It includes monthly temperature records for cities worldwide.
-Our focus was on Shiraz and Tehran, with data spanning from 1970 to 2022.
+Our focus was on Zahedan, Shiraz and Tehran, with data spanning from 1970 to 2022.
 You can access the original data at [NASA GISTEMP v4 - Station Data](https://data.giss.nasa.gov/gistemp/station_data_v4_globe/).

 ## Project Structure